osmandapp/web/main/docs/user/personal/profiles.md

   - *<Translate ios="true" ids="rotate_map_manual_opt"/>*
 - *<Translate ios="true" ids="allow_3D_view"/>* - If enabled, you can change the viewing angle using the [gesture Tilt](../map/interact-with-map.md#gestures) or the ["My Location button"](../map/interact-with-map.md#my-location--zoom) for 3D viewing.
 - *<Translate ios="true" ids="position_on_map"/>* - Allows you to set the placement of the cursor *[My location](../map/interact-with-map.md#my-location--zoom)* on the Osmand map.
 There are three options available:
-  - *<Translate ios="true" ids="position_on_map_center"/>* - The cursor will always be in the center of the screen.
+  - *<Translate ios="true" ids="position_on_map_center"/>* - The cursor is always positioned in the center of the screen.
-  - *<Translate ios="true" ids="position_on_map_bottom"/>* - *My location* will be placed slightly below the center of the screen.
+  - *<Translate ios="true" ids="position_on_map_bottom"/>* - *My location* is placed slightly below the center of the screen.
 This mode allows you to see more map information ahead of your movement, which is very useful during navigation.
   - *<Translate ios="true" ids="shared_string_automatic"/>* - Places *My location* depending on *[Map orientation](../map/interact-with-map.md#map-orientation-modes)* (*Bottom* for movement direction, *Center* - for all others).

 </TabItem>